 There are a few things to keep in mine when preparing crispy fried garlic, and one is to remember the importance of a low and steady heat.
 The goal is to fry the garlic slowly, which will avoid burning and instead bring out a nutty garlicky flavour with a crispy texture.

-Slice several cloves of peeled garlic as thinly and evenly as you can manage.
+Slice several cloves of peeled garlic as thinly and evenly as you can manage, or chop them into uniform pieces.
 The more garlic you use and the more uniform the size of each piece, the easier it is to avoid burning.
 Aim for at least half a cup.

 Eye up how much garlic you’ve got cut and guestimate enough vegetable oil to cover the slices with space for them to swim a little – maybe 250-300 millilitres of oil (a cup to a cup and a half) for half a cup of cut garlic cloves.
 Heat the oil to medium low to medium.
 Drop a piece of garlic into the oil to test its readiness; the sliver will begin to bubble when the heat is appropriate.